Chaplain of His Holiness

-A Chaplain of His Holiness is a priest to whom the Pope has granted this title.
-They are addressed as Monsignor and have certain privileges with respect to ecclesiastical dress and vestments.
+Chaplain of His Holiness is a title of distinction given by the Pope in recognition of a priest's service to the Church.
+They are addressed with the honorific of "Monsignor" and have certain privileges with respect to ecclesiastical dress and vestments.

 History

-In accordance with the motu proprio Pontificalis Domus of 28 March 1968, those priests who had been called Supernumerary Privy Chamberlains continued to be part of the Papal Household, under the new name of Chaplains of His Holiness.
-Lower ranks of Privy Chamberlains (Honorary Chamberlains of Purple Robes, Chamberlains extra Urbem, Honorary Privy Chaplains, and Honorary Chaplains extra Urbem) were abolished, making Chaplain of His Holiness the first (lowest) of the three ranks of Monsignor.

-The role of Chaplain of His Holiness dates to the time of Pope Urban VIII.
+The role of "Chaplain of His Holiness" dates to the 17th century when Pope Urban VIII instituted the role as an official function of the papal household.
 Such Chaplains have provided unpaid service since the pontificate of Pope Pius VI.

 The nomination of candidates extra urbem may be granted at the request of their bishop through the Apostolic Nunciature, subject to the examination of the merits of the person considered for this rank and to the criteria of the Holy See.
 Once the candidate has passed all the requirements, a rescript is drawn up by the Secretariat of State attesting to their promotion to this ecclesiastical rank.

+Pope Paul VI's motu proprio Pontificalis Domus of 28 March 1968, divided the Papal Household into two entities: the Chapel (Cappella Pontificia) and the Family (Familia Pontificia).
+The Cappella assists the pope in his functions as the spiritual head of the church, especially in religious ceremonies; the Familia assists him as a head of state.
+"Chaplains of His Holiness" are members of the Familia.

+Those priests who had been called "Supernumerary Privy Chamberlains" continued to be part of the Papal Household, under the name of Chaplains of His Holiness.
+Lower ranks of Privy Chamberlains (Honorary Chamberlains of Purple Robes, Chamberlains extra Urbem, Honorary Privy Chaplains, and Honorary Chaplains extra Urbem) were abolished, making Chaplain of His Holiness the first (lowest) of the three ranks of Monsignor.
+A Chaplain to His Holiness wears a black cassock with fuchsia piping and buttons along with a fuchsia sash.

 The following are chaplains of His Holiness as long as they are in office: